 How to make better financial decisions in 8 simple steps

 The question of how to make better financial decisions comes up again and again in my work.
 Clients often come to me, afraid that they will never know how to make better financial decisions.
-It is common for them to feel that they have got into a pattern that has served them for many years, and therefore it will be impossible to break.
+It is common for them to feel that they are so set in their ways that it will be impossible to change.

 We are all capable of learning new skills.
 Taking that first step is often the most difficult part.